Rudeus Greyrat: Creation

 Originally, the story arc where Rudeus reunites with Aisha was supposed to be completely different from the published work.
 The original plan was not to make the trip so long, because Rudeus' plot was planned to be more stuffed, in the form of having an affair with Sylphy while being tied to Eris.
 In the final scenario, Rudy is not cheating with anyone, so his relationships can be perceived as a little forcible, but the author decided to get him misunderstood.
-Seven Seas made localization changes in their translations of the light novels, such as toning down Rudeus' perverted behavior and removing references to rape.
+Seven Seas made localization changes in their translations of the light novels, such as toning down Rudeus' perverted behavior.
 They later decided to "re-evaluate" their localization decisions.

 Anime director Manabu Okamoto said the "character has an opposing personality: a vulgar side that is incredibly difficult to sympathize with, as well as a more normal and conventional side that can be sympathized with.
 Those negative traits are a part of his identity, so he can't be rid of them", but took consideration to in avoiding discomfort with the audience.
 The staff felt it was extremely difficult to portray the gradual growth of a Rudeus going through significant body changes.
 In contrast to traditional time-skips to change Rudeus' design, the team decided to make the protagonist change little by little.
 The director left it up to the viewers to decide whether they did that well or not.

+For the second season, director Hiroki Hirano said that he aims to develop Rudeus again from a low point as the first season ends up with Rudeus falling into depression after losing all his allies.
+He hopes he and the development staff will properly be able to address the growth of the character.
+Producer Nobuhiro Osawa expressed doubts about whether or not the team was sure about including more sidestories from the original series that helped in developing more Rudeus.
+The fact that Rudeus become a student of a magic school was one of the biggest points from the work.
+The producer noted that while Rudeus comes across as a crude person, he had a major changed after properly interacting with his father, to the point it became his favorite part so far.
+He was particularly fascinated by Rudeus' desire to avoid having regrets and instead enjoy life as much as possible.